 Cold-blooded creatures such as tortoises are extremely sensitive to rapid changes in temperature.

 The final risk is other household animals.
 If you have dogs or cats, they may try to eat or play with your tortoise.
-If you do decide to let them roam, make sure your other animals will not have contact with them.
+If you do decide to let them roam, make sure your other pets , such as cats, chameleons, hedgehogs, rabbits or dogs will not have contact with them.

 Even if your other pets are extremely friendly and have no ill-well towards the tortoise/s, he may still see them as a predator and feel immense levels of stress.
 We wrote an extensive article on this topic, so when you get a few minutes we do recommend you to check it out: “Can Tortoises Live Safely With Other Pets?
 A Guide to Tortoise Safety”